open-edge-insights/eii-core/common/README.md

 **Note** :

 - The installer needs specific versions of grpc and protobuf to be installed.
-If these libraries are already present in the /usr/local/lib, the installation will skip build and install of these.
+  If these libraries are already present in the `/usr/local/lib` or at the CMAKE_INSTALL_PREFIX env location, the installation will skip build and install of these.
 It is recommended to remove grpc before proceeding as it can cause version conflicts.

 ```sh
     sudo apt-get remove --auto-remove --purge -y grpc
 ```

 - Also, make sure all the eii occurances are removed from `/usr/local/lib` and `/usr/local/include`
 #### Steps

 1. To install all of EII libraries and their dependencies, run the command mentioned below

     ```sh
+    sudo apt-get update
+    sudo apt-get install -y libcjson-dev libzmq5-dev zlib1g-dev
+    mkdir -p /opt/intel/eii/
     sudo -E CMAKE_INSTALL_PREFIX="/opt/intel/eii" ./eii_libs_installer.sh
     ```

 **Note**: If an error occurs during execution of eii_libs_installer.sh regarding the $GOPATH, please set the GOPATH appropriately where GO is installed.
 Ideally, above script will take care of GO installation and setting up the path.
 If GO is already installed and GOPATH is tampered, then user has to make sure GOPATH is set appropriately.